CONTENT

 of this is what we call the

-It used to be beautifully drawn on early compasses.
-If the compass rose
+It used to be beautifully drawn on early compasses and maps.
+If the

 is large enough, it is still possible to divide all divisions again by